mitchfuku/taikoexplorer/README.md

-date_composed = date the ORIGINAL version of this song was composed is_open_source is_drill = boolean true if the "song" is a drill
+date_composed = date the ORIGINAL version of this song was composed is_open_source is_drill = boolean true if the "song" is a drill is_original = boolean true if the song being played is the original version

 Group
 (implied) id
-full_name
+name
 nicknames = array(?)
 date_founded

+AKA
+(implied) id
+group_id = foreign key into group
+name

-//songs written by composer and composers of a song ComposerSong composer_id song_id
+//songs written by composer and composers of a song ComposerSong composer_id song_id is_original_composer = boolean true if the song associated to this composer was composed by this composer date_rearranged = if this is not the original, date this was rearranged

-//Songs in the video and videos this song is in SongVideo song_id video_id (implied id) video_vid date_rearranged = if this is not the original, date this was rearranged is_original = boolean true if the song being played is the original version
+//Songs in the video and videos this song is in SongVideo song_id video_id (implied id) video_vid

 //Groups in the video and videos this group is in GroupVideo